JanMalch/ngx-send-templates/README.md

 ## Installation

-Install via `npm install ngx-send-templats --save` and import `NgxSendTemplatesModule` in your AppModule.
+Install via `npm install ngx-send-templates --save` and import `NgxSendTemplatesModule` in your AppModule.

 ## Usage